TabishHussainRaza/snakeGameTest/README.md

 # snakeGameTest
 Junit Testing a given Snake Game in Java.

-This is a Assignment utilizes JUnit and JaCoCo to test the give snake game
+This is a Assignment that utilizes JUnit and JaCoCo to test the given snake game.

 All Java files in the Test folder have been tested.